johncalvinroberts/pprmnt/README.md

 ## Development
 ### Known issues
 * Would really appreciate code review by someone more familiar with WASM, help me.
-* Firefox chokes when decoding some wav files, also [noted by other users on Stack Overflow](https://stackoverflow.com/questions/26169678/why-certain-wav-files-cannot-be-decoded-in-firefox).
 * Queue'ing -- currently, if the user attempts encode a lot of MP3s concurrently, the app will go completely overboard with memory usage.
 A queue to control the maximum number or size of concurrently encoding "jobs" could help alleviate this.
 * Performance -- current state is not optimized for speed, I just wanted to get this thing working.
 There are lots of areas for improvement.
 Currently, the slowest operation is [`BaseAudioContext.decodeAudioData()`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/decodeAudioData).